Epigroup: Structure

 By analogy with periodic semigroups, an epigroup S is partitioned in classes given by its idempotents, which act as identities for each subgroup.
 For each idempotent e of S, the set: $K_e = \{ x \in S \mid \exists n>0 : x^n \in G_e \}$ is called a unipotency class (whereas for periodic semigroups the usual name is torsion class.)

 Subsemigroups of an epigroup need not be epigroups, but if they are, then they are called subepigroups.
-If an epigroup S has a partition in unipotent subepigroups (i.e. each containing a single idempotent), then this partition is unique, and its components are precisely the unipotency classes defined above; such an epigroup is called unipotently partionable.
+If an epigroup S has a partition in unipotent subepigroups (i.e. each containing a single idempotent), then this partition is unique, and its components are precisely the unipotency classes defined above; such an epigroup is called unipotently partitionable.
 However, not every epigroup has this property.
 A simple counterexample is the Brandt semigroup with five elements B2 because the unipotency class of its zero element is not a subsemigroup.
-B2 is actually the quintessential epigroup that is not unipotently partionable.
-An epigroup is unipotently partionable if and only if it contains no subsemigroup that is an ideal extension of a unipotent epigroup by B2.
+B2 is actually the quintessential epigroup that is not unipotently partitionable.
+An epigroup is unipotently partitionable if and only if it contains no subsemigroup that is an ideal extension of a unipotent epigroup by B2.